Ground Floor Studio workbench with modular synthesizer, Car Wash and Lost Lake paintings, South Lake Union skyline through the glass

 open by design.

-For one year in 2023, the ground floor of an Amazon building in South Lake Union, Seattle, became something unusual: an artist's working studio and fabrication workshop — open daily, embedded in the heart of a corporate campus, run by Seattle artist Joshua Borsman.
+Through 2023, the ground floor of an Amazon building in South Lake Union was a working artist's studio and fabrication shop — open every weekday, run by Seattle artist Joshua Borsman.

-The premise was simple, the execution was not.
-Take an empty ground-floor shell.
-Design and build a real fabrication studio.
+The premise was simple.
+Take an empty shell.
+Build a real fabrication studio inside it.
 Open the doors.
-Make work — paintings, sculpture, machined parts, robotics, modular synthesis, digital art — in full view of the team that walks past every day.
-See what happens to the conversations, the projects, the atmosphere of a workplace when contemporary art is made in the next room.
+Make paintings, sculpture, machined parts, robotics, synths and digital work — in plain view of the people walking past.
+See what happens to a workplace when there's a CNC mill running in the next room.

 1